DanyYanez/final-project/README.md

 * Donwload Prometheus/Grafana using Helm

-* By installing with Helm automaticaly will setup Prometheus/Grafana for us
+* Installing Prometheus/Grafana with Helm will automaticaly set it up

 <img src="./Pictures/cluster.pdf">